cljoly/telescope-repo.nvim/README.md

 #### Notes for MacOS

-`glocate` command used for caching on macos comes with gnu `findutils` which can be installed with
+`glocate` command used for caching on MacOS comes with gnu `findutils` which can be installed with
 ```bash
 brew install findutils
 ```